braboj/tutorial-git/03-Operations/08-Inspect/(tut-git-03-08-04)-git-bisect.md

 ## git bisect
 Find a bug using binary search or new features using the binary search algorithm.
-The algorithm will detach the HEAD and move it to a revision in the middle between a specified good and bad commit until only one revision remains.
+The algorithm will detach the HEAD and move it to a revision in the middle between a specified good and bad commit until all revisions are defined as either good or bad.

 ![Binary search](../../Assets/images/git-bisect.png)